l89669/QuickMinecraftServer/README.md

-# QuickMinecraftServer
+# Quick Minecraft Server
-Quick Deploy A Minecraft Server on Linux
+A bash tool for deploying a minecraft server on Linux